Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

-By Dacula from Dacula, GA
+By The Aunt from Dacula, GA

 Hi, Sorry to say this, but after being diagnosed with Celiac Disease years ago (Gluten Intolerance) all the doctors and dietitians have told me that oats are NOT gluten free.

 Most oats are grown close to wheat.
 So that is why it is not really considered gluten free.
 But oats in Canada are.
 I guess if you are willing to try, it is a good recipe to use.
-Since I am just allergic to wheat and a few other grains, I am lucky to be able to use oats.
-These cookies are one I will try.
-Thanks for the post!

 I have a question, is parchment paper the same as "waxed paper"?
 Cookies sound delicious and I would like to try them!
 Thanks!